THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Alifreti rounded up the men to go pound the kava, while the ladies stayed behind and danced and played with kids.
 Alifreti played Fijian popular music that carried on through the night.
 We all partook in the kava, but some more than others.
 One person is designated the “head” and calls out “TAKI!” to start another round.
 Each person can call “low tide” or “high tide”, indicating how much kava you want in the bowl.
 I enjoy the cultural experience but kava tastes like muddy water.
 Suffice it to say I had one “low tide”.

-Dinner wasn’t served until 7:30 and for some reason the villagers didn’t eat with us.
+Alifreti served dinner at 7:30 and for some reason, the villagers didn’t eat with us.
 Lack of plates?
 I’m not sure.
 But the food was amazing!
 The favorite dish for me was the two kinds of crab, one was simply cooked and mixed with seasonings and veg, the other was made into a stuffing for crab shells.
 So very delicious!
 There was also fluffy, savory roti (like naan), colored pancakes in blue and red, some type of spaghetti dish, and two dishes that were heavily laden with vegetables but also had instant ramen noodles in them.
 Basically most of the time I only had a vague idea of what I was eating but it was all delicious.

 Shortly after dinner the cruisers packed up and left.
 It was definitely a late night for us!